SloughJE/aerial_straps_classifier/README.md

 1. **Model Registration**: After model training, register your model using the MLflow UI and transition it to the "Production" stage, as mentioned above.

-2. **Model Extraction**: The registered production model is copied and stored in a static location that is accessible to the deployment environment.
-This step facilitates model deployment without having a direct integration with MLflow in production.
+2. **Registered Production Model Deployment**: Using the function `copy_prod_model_to_destination`, the latest registered production model is copied and stored in a static location that is accessible to the deployment environment.
+This step facilitates model deployment without having to use the MLflow api, thus avoiding installing the package in the production environment.
+To run this step of the pipline:
-A function named `copy_prod_model_to_destination` is utilized to achieve this, by copying the serialized model file from the MLflow artifacts directory to a designated location.
-This usage ensures that our production environment (e.g., a FastAPI web app) can load and utilize the model without having to interact directly with MLflow.
-By default, the latest registered production model is copied when this function is run.

 ```bash
 python run_pipelines.py --copy_prod_model